|

 This is very important to

-understand because is some parts of North America the
+climate regions of North America the

 relative humidity in the summer is very low almost desert